nh-server/switch-guide/docs/extras/adding_udev.md

 ## Option 2: Installing a package with the rules

 !!! tip "Note:"
-    These rules will actually allow _ANY_ user to access your switch via USB, not only _your_ user.
+    These rules will actually allow _ANY_ user to access your Switch via USB, not only _your_ user.

 You may just follow the instructions at <a href="https://github.com/pheki/nx-udev" target="_blank">nx-udev</a>, or if you're on Ubuntu / Debian: